-The 2018-19 academic year marks the launch of the Toll Public Interest Fellows Program, made possible through a generous donation from Bob and Jane Toll.
-The Fellows Program reinforces Penn Law’s commitment to service by increasing substantive programming and financial support for students pursuing public interest careers.
+The Toll Public Interest Fellows Program is made possible through a generous donation from Bob and Jane Toll.
+Like the Toll Scholars Program, the Toll Fellows Program reinforces Penn Law’s commitment to service by increasing substantive programming and financial support for students pursuing public interest careers.
 The Fellows program has several objectives:

-- Strengthen the existing public interest community at Penn Law by deepening student, staff, and faculty relationships
+- Strengthen the existing public interest community at Penn Law by deepening students’ relationships with peers, faculty & staff, and alumni.

-- Develop students as service-oriented leaders by providing them with challenging new ways to think about and engage with the causes and communities they care about most
+- Develop students as service-oriented leaders by introducing them to new ways to think about and engage with the causes and communities they care about most.

-- Invite students to cultivate the kind of radical self-awareness necessary for truly impactful, empathy-driven advocacy, activism, and service
+- Invite students to cultivate the kind of self-awareness necessary for truly impactful, empathy-driven advocacy, activism, and service.

-- Desire to increase self-awareness and receive feedback from peers, staff, and faculty
+- Desire to receive feedback from peers, faculty & staff, and alumni.

-- Act as an ambassador of the Fellows Program, the Service Corps, TPIC, and Penn Law
+- Act as a positive ambassador of TPIC and Penn Carey Law.

-Perspective Toll Fellows will apply to the program during the spring of their 1L year.
+Perspective Toll Fellows will apply to the program during the summer following their 1L year.
 Those selected for the program will become Toll Fellows for their second and third years of law school.